cameronkerrnz/logstash-plugin-dev/README.md

 Remote-Containers: Add Development Container Configuration Files...

-Until such time as logstash-plugin-dev gets adopted into the official Dev-Containers repository, use 'Existing Dockerfile'.
+As this isn't an official Dev-Containers repository, use 'Existing Dockerfile', which you'll find if you 'Show all'.
 You'll find the following will be created in the root of your repository.

     .devcontainer/
         devcontainer.json